Recovery

 Joppa House Life Skills Modules

 Stepping Stones is a curriculum that was developed by a committee consisting of two social workers, a teacher, and our director, Ginger Stevens.
 The committee outlined the specific needs of the targeted demographic which were consistent with the transitional home visions.
-Ultimately, the committee determined which life applications needed to be developed to empower women and the knowledge and/or skills they need to become independent and productive citizens in our communities.
+Ultimately, the committee determined which life applications to develop to empower women and the knowledge and/or skills they need to become independent and productive citizens in our communities.
 The end goal of this program is to break the cycles of poverty, dependence on government subsidy, and drug use.

 Evaluation

 Each resident who has completed our program will be evaluated for success post-residency to the best of our ability.
-Long-term independent substance-free living is the goal of our program.
+Long-term independent substance-free living is the goal of our program